Eris: Measuring discord among multidimensional data sources: Proposed solution

-To allow for the possibility that some reported values present in the data might be inaccurate, we replace such values with symbolic expressions containing $n$ variables.
-This can be done in many ways, with different justifications based on the application domain.
-In this paper, we replace uncertain values $v$ with $v\cdot(1+x)$ (or simply $x$ if $v=0$) where $x$ is an error variable.
-The reason for doing this and not simply $v+x$ is that the weight we associate with an error variable $x$ is $x^2$, so the cost of errors is scaled to some extent by the magnitude of the value (e.g., it should be easier to turn $1{,}000{,}000$ into $2{,}000{,}000$ than $1$ into $10$).
-On the other hand, a natural way to handle NULLs in s-tables is to replace each NULL with a distinct variable with no associated cost.
-In particular scenarios, we might instead prefer to replace each NULL with an expression $c\cdot(1+x)$ where $c$ is an educated guess as to the likely value, but in this paper we consider only the simple approach where a NULL is mapped to a variable.
+Suppose we are given an ordinary database instance $I\in Inst(\Sigma)$, which may have missing values (a.k.a., NULLs) and uncertain values (i.e., reported values which we do not believe to be exactly correct).
+To use the s-table framework, we need to translate such instances to s-instances $I'$ that represent the set of possible complete database instances that match observed data $I$.
+In doing this and to allow for the possibility that some reported values present in the data might be inaccurate, we replace such values with symbolic expressions containing variables from $X$.
+We restrict ourselves to linear expressions for the sake of efficiency, but still our approach allows to do this in many ways, with different justifications based on the application domain, and consequently different quantifications of discordance that should be interpreted accordingly.
+To exemplify it, in this paper, we replace uncertain values $v$ with $v\cdot(1+x)$ (or simply $x$ if $v=0$) where $x$ is an error variable.
+The reason for doing this and not simply $v+x$ is that the weight we associate in our experiments with an error variable $x$ is $x^2$, so the cost of errors is scaled to some extent by the magnitude of the value (e.g., it should be easier to turn $1{,}000{,}000$ into $2{,}000{,}000$ than $1$ into $10$).
+On the other hand, a natural way to handle missing values in s-tables is to replace each one in the original relational table with a distinct variable with no associated cost.
+In particular scenarios, we might instead prefer to replace each NULL with an expression $c\cdot(1+x)$ where $c$ is an educated guess as to the likely value, but here we consider only the simple approach of a NULL mapped to a variable.
+In general, we can assign to attributes any linear expression, with any number of variables, and reuse these variables in any number of attributes or tables.